 This was the one that caught me off guard when it came through in a big box of Nintendo Switch games we bought.
 My understanding was that there weren't any fake Switch games out in the wild, but I wasn't aware of label switching.
-That's exactly what I ran into -- a Zelda Breath of the Wild, or at least the label said Breath of the Wild.
+That's exactly what I ran into.
+A Zelda Breath of the Wild, or at least the label said Breath of the Wild.
 The actual game was some weird title called JoJo Siwa.

 The game looked genuine at first, but the differences only became clear when we compared several copies side by side.
 That experience prompted us to start documenting the specific checks we use whenever we get a Switch game.
+If you've ever wondered how to spot a fake Switch cartridge, these are the exact steps we use.

 From Licking to Examining